 The goal when I archive CDs is to get the best possible digital quality from my CDs and be protected against the loss of my collection.
 I don’t have as big a collection as many but I like most of the CDs I have got and I don’t want to have to hunt for them again if we have a fire or burglary.

 For me it became clear the artwork from the CD was very important.
 It is amazing how interesting and illuminating the CD booklets can be.
+Additionally there are occasions where you need extra info, like checking the actual track listing, checking if it is remastered etc..
+By backing up the artwork as well as the disk you have everything and should not need to get to the actual CD.

 For each CD’s artwork that I archive I put everything in one folder per CD.
 I believe in having a standard naming convention for files and folders, this means that in the future if you want to automate things like unzipping them it will be much easier.

 My experience is that the biggest problem when archiving a CD is the quality of the disk itself – often it will have scratches or pin holes meaning a perfect rip is not possible.
 So the first thing I do is RIP the CD using Archiving a CD using Exact Audio Copy (EAC).
-If the CD rips ok then and only then, do I start archiving the artwork.
+If the CD rips without error then and only then, do I start archiving the artwork.

 There is a lot of effort required to archive the artwork of a CD and it is a bit pointless if the rip doesn’t work 🙂